Documentation

 Common mistakes to avoid

 • Do not assume a note was sent to the customer.
-Notes are often for the team only.
+Check whether the note was saved as Customer visible or Internal only.

 • Do not rely on memory when a note should be added.
 If the next teammate needs to know it, write it down.